kart-projects/Goodreads-books/README.md

 Our main aim with this repo is to provide a practical understanding of this methodology and not rewrite the documentation about each steps since these are available online.
 For a more detailed information about each steps in this methodology please read https://www.datasciencecentral.com/profiles/blogs/crisp-dm-a-standard-methodology-to-ensure-a-good-outcome.

-## Things to Ponder! :thinking: <a name="Questions"></a>
+## Questions? :thinking: <a name="Questions"></a>

-To to gain more insights about the Kaggle's Goodreads-books dataset I began to ponder into few questions
+To get more insights about the Goodreads-books dataset, I wanted to find answers for the following questions:

 1. Which authors wrote the most books (peek into the top 10)?